Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-• Does the ceiling insulation need to be topped up or replaced?
+• Is the ceiling insulation in require of topping up? need topping up or replacing?

 • Does the home have sufficient ventilation including extractor fans?